mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 By the end, you should understand how to:

-1. import Joy UI components into your React app
+1. import and customize Joy UI components
-2. add styles to Joy UI components
+2. add styles to Joy UI components with `sx`
+3. override default HTML elements with `component`
-3. toggle light and dark mode with `useColorScheme`
+4. toggle light and dark mode with `useColorScheme`

+## Interactive demo

+Here's what the final product looks like—click on the **< >** icon underneath to see the full source code:

+{{"demo": "LoginFinal.js", "hideToolbar": false, "bg": true}}

 ## Prerequisites